rafaeljcd/data_engineering_bootcamp/2_1_1_Data_Lake.md

 ## How did Data Lake started

-Companies realize the value of data which then started developing projects and products which are totally revolving around data and they have made huge amount of revenues based upon that.
+Companies realize the value of data which then started developing projects and products which are totally revolving around data, and they have made huge amount of revenues based upon that.

 The idea also consists that they want to store and access the data quickly.
 They don't want to wait to developer teams to develop a structure of data, to develop relationships and then the data being useful.